Powdery Mildew on House Plants

 You've probably heard of using baking soda as a treatment.
 This works well for prevention, but does not cure an affected plant.
 If you want to try this solution as a preventative measure, spray the plant with a mixture of 1 tablespoon of baking soda dissolved in 1 gallon of water.

 Spray the affected areas with fungicide made for house plants.
-The 3-in-1 Insecticide/Fungicide/Miticide (shown here) works to control powdery mildew and other types of fungus and insects.
+This Safer Brand 3-in-1 Ready-to-Use Insecticide/Fungicide/Miticide works to control powdery mildew and other types of fungus and insects.
 Read the label carefully and follow the manufacturer's directions for use.

 • Keep it clean.
 Fungal spores can easily be carried on your hands and tools from one plant to another.
 It's a good idea to wash your hands and sterilize your tools after contact with affected plants to avoid spreading the fungus around.